 Thus, it’s critical for organizations to put secure coding guidelines in place.
 Within this document, examine common pitfalls (application language specific), complete with remediation advice, an exploration of dangerous coding patterns, and basic security testing advice.

-Also within the guidelines, include strategic measures such as Synopsys’ preventative SAST solution within the IDE to dynamically remediate common vulnerabilities.
+Also within the guidelines, include strategic measures such as Code Sight, a lightweight IDE plugin, to dynamically remediate common vulnerabilities.
 Once developers undergo training (and understand what tools and resources are at their disposal), with your organization’s guiding documents in hand, they’re well-equipped to implement quality code.
 In other words, code without common security vulnerabilities.

 Once developers are done writing their code, it moves into QA where it is tested for unexpected behavior and design issues.
 Software security implementation during this step should occur together with existing processes.